What type of business and property investor are you?

 What to look at when looking at businesses for sale?

-Most investors have their business ideas.
+Most investors have their ideas when looking to buy a business.
 It can be more cost-effective to buy an existing business.
 The obvious one is how profitable is business and what is the asking price.
 Other items include the length of the lease, the quality of the premises and the rent payable.

 How much is a business in Australia worth to buy?